vaultdb/vaultdb-front-end/README.md

 * Maven 4+
 * PostgreSQL 12+

 Maven manages the remaining dependencies.
-Please execute maven under zksql main directory.

 **TODO: AFAIK, we don't have scripts to automate converting from floats to ints**